vshn/floaty/README.md

 Keepalived as of version 1.2.24 always redirects the output of notification scripts to `/dev/null` and does not support passing custom parameters.
-Because Ursula requires a configuration file a wrapper needs to be used.
+Because floaty requires a configuration file a wrapper needs to be used.
 In most cases a shell script is suitable.
 Example:

 ```
 #!/bin/sh

-/usr/bin/ursula /etc/keepalived/ursula-prod.yml "$@" 2>&1 | \
+/usr/bin/floaty /etc/keepalived/floaty-prod.yml "$@" 2>&1 | \
-  logger --tag ursula-prod
+  logger --tag floaty-prod
 ```